Best cheap NAS Android Central 2021

 4. Synology DiskStation DS220+: Upgrade pick

 Need more power than the DS220j or the DS120j?
 You'll want to take a look at the DiskStation DS220+.
 The NAS features Intel's powerful Celeron J4025 chipset and comes with 2GB of DDR4 RAM, making it a fantastic choice as a NAS for Plex.
-You get two drive bays that can accommodate a total of 32TB of storage and two Gigabit Ethernet ports that can be linked together.
+You get two drive bays that can accommodate a total of 32TB of storage and two Gigabit Ethernet ports that can link together.

-I've been using the DS220+ for just over two months now, and one of the features I like the most is Synology's Android and iOS apps.
-I can monitor the status of the NAS or access files, images, and videos directly from my OnePlus 8T.
+I've been using the DS220+ for several months now, and one of the features I like the most is Synology's Android and iOS apps.
+I can monitor the status of the NAS or access files, images, and videos directly from my OnePlus 9.
 The DS220+ is exciting as a media server thanks to its robust hardware, and you get the same great set of software features in DiskStation Manager as other Synology products.
 You'll need to pick up at least one hard drive, so if you're getting a 4TB IronWolf drive, you'll be spending quite a bit.
 However, that's still decent, considering the hardware on offer here will last you several years.